tekumara/notes/github-cli.md

 [This feature](https://github.com/cli/cli/pull/2449) generates an oauth token, and stores it in the default git credential helper, eg: on Mac this is `credential-osxkeychain` which stores the token as a keychain item named after the hostname, eg: `github.com`

+This token can be revoked by revoking the Github CLI [OAuth App](https://github.com/settings/applications).

 ## GitHub CLI as git credential helper

 `gh auth git-credential` implements the [git credential helper interface](https://github.com/cli/cli/blob/6701b52/pkg/cmd/auth/gitcredential/helper.go), eg: